What Is Fault Tree Analysis?

 FTA provides organizations with easy, scalable, and sustainable ways to deal with asset and system failures.
 When used effectively, it’s a powerful tool that can help an organization optimize its maintenance costs.

 However, FTA will only be effective if the organization can collect accurate data and make smart predictions on a failure’s potential causes.
-This objective requires organizations to invest adequate resources in the implementation of fault tree analysis.
+This objective requires organizations to invest adequate resources in implementing fault tree analysis.
 A user-friendly Computerized Maintenance Management System (CMMS) can streamline the data collection process part of Fault-Tree Analysis.

 Ready to digitize your maintenance program with MaintainX?
 It’s free.